fusioncharts/dev_centre_docs/chart-guide/gauges-and-widgets/thermometer-gauge.md

 * Use the `dataStreamURL` parameter to set the path of the page, which is supposed to relay real time data to the chart.
 If you have special characters as a part of the data stream URL, such as **?** or **&**, you need to URL Encode the entire `dataStreamURL` (for example: `dataStreamURL='liveQuote.aspx?name=xyz'`).
 Note that the target page needs to be on the same sub-domain on which the chart is hosted and invoked from.
 Otherwise, security will restrict it from accessing the data and hence the real time feature won't work.

-* Use the `refreshInterval` parameter to specify the number of seconds after which the chart will look for new data.
+* Use the `refreshInterval` parameter to specify the number of seconds after which The gauge will look  for new data.
 This process will happen continuously.

 * Use the `dataStamp` parameter to add a constantly changing data stamp that can be added to the real time data URL, so as to maintain a state.
 For more information, read <this article>.